jundalisay/spblist/content/en/research/mao/quotations/chapter-28.md

 We Communists must be able to integrate ourselves with the masses in all things.
 If our Party members spend their whole lives sitting indoors and never go out to face the world and brave the storm, what good will they be to the Chinese people?

 None at all, and we do not need such people as Party members.
 We Communists ought to face the world and brave the storm the great world of mass struggle and the mighty storm of mass struggle.

-"Get Organized!"
+<cite>"Get Organized!"
 (November 29, 1943), Selected Works, Vol. III, p.
-158.
+158.</cite>

 The exemplary vanguard role of the Communists is of vital importance.
 Communists in the Eighth Route and New Fourth Armies should set an example in fighting bravely, carrying out orders, observing discipline, doing political work and fostering internal unity and solidarity.